LL.M., Franklin Pierce Law Center

 B.A., Brown University

 Brenda Reddix-Smalls graduated from Brown University with a joint degree in English American Literature and Economics.
 She obtained her Juris Doctor from Georgetown University School of Law; and her Master of Laws in Intellectual Property from Franklin Pierce Law Center (now University of New Hampshire School of Law).
 Before joining the faculty at North Carolina Central University (NCCU) School of Law, she served as an instructor at South Carolina State University and Midlands Technical College.
+Prior to joining the faculty at NCCU School of Law, Reddix-Smalls served as a Visiting Professor at University of New Hampshire, School of Law.

 Professor Reddix-Smalls has practiced law as a litigator for over 30 years.
 She specialized in complex litigation, juvenile law, education law, civil liberties, voting rights, municipal law, and commercial transactions.
 In 1993, she received the Modjeska Simpkins Flame of Justice Award for her advocacy on behalf of women and children.
 Professor Reddix-Smalls served as executive director of the South Carolina Conference of Branches of the National Association for the Advancement of Colored People (NAACP) from 1997 to 1998 where she was responsible for statewide litigation involving re-apportionment, voting rights and civil rights impact strategies.